 Their untouchable, scapegoat scum.

 So now you understand why my teacher got out that Grade Book before I could move back up into the “A” section.
-And why she once again betrayed me – and in so doing, continued to show the class how to treat the “Plygs.”
-Actually, it was a Cold War — the LDS Mormons against the FLDS Mormons!
+And why she once again betrayed me – and in so doing, continued to show the class how to treat “Plygs.”
+(In actuality, it was an all-out Cold War — the LDS against the FLDS!

 So my classmates sat and watched Miss Naegle unfairly give me my first “B+,” down from the “A” I’d had the whole semester and year before – till that opportunistic moment in her grading system where she was able to give out our final Report Card grades for the semester simply based on where we were sitting the moment she maneuvered our sitting arrangement so she could give me the grade she wanted to give me — not the grade I earned.

 But hey!
-It appears this action not only kept her in good favor with the Mormon town and teaching faculty but with Sammy, Jr.’s family too.
+It appears this action not only kept her in good favor with the Mormon town and teaching faculty but with Sammy, Jr.’s (not his real name) family too.
 His father had recently been in to see Miss Naegle saying: